jonretting/geforce-driver-check/README.md

 geforce-driver-check
 ====================

-### Checks for newer Nvidia Display Driver then does an unattended install, or with many more options
+### Checks for new Nvidia Display Driver then does an unattended install, or with many more options
 By: Jon Retting

 INFO: